 - 1. Altinkemer, M., The Crawling-Peg System Turkish Experience in the 1980's, The Central Bank of the Republic of Turkey Research Department, discussion Papers No: 9014, January 1990. - 2.
 Atsushi, L., Exchange Rate Misalignment: An Application of the Behavioral Equilibrium Exchange Rate (BEER) to Botswana, IMF WP/06/140, African Department - 3.
-Fendt, R., The Crawling Peg: Brazil, Excange Rate Rules-The Theory, Performance and Prospect of the Crawling Peg, St. Martin's Press, N , , page 140-152 - 4.
+Fendt, R., The Crawling Peg: Brazil, Excange Rate Rules-The Theory, Performance and Prospect of the Crawling Peg, St. Martin's Press, N , ..., page 140-152 - 4.
 Husted, S., Melvin, M., International Economics, Third Edition, HarperCollinsCollegePublishers, 1997. - 5.
 Martirena-Mantel, A., Crawling Peg Systems and Macroeconomic Stability: The Case of Argentina 1971-8, Excange Rate Rules-The Theory, Performance and Prospect of the Crawling Peg, St. Martin's Press, N, page 181-207 - 6.
-Ortiz, G., Solis, L., Inflation and Growth: Exchange Rate Alternatives for Mexico, Excange Rate Rules-The Theory, Performance and Prospect of the Crawling Peg, St. Martin's Press, N , , page 327-351 - 7.
+Ortiz, G., Solis, L., Inflation and Growth: Exchange Rate Alternatives for Mexico, Excange Rate Rules-The Theory, Performance and Prospect of the Crawling Peg, St. Martin's Press, N , ., page 327-351 - 7.
 Pilbeam, K., International Finance, City University, London, MacMillan, 1992. - 8.
 Rabrenovi, M., ivanovi, B., Simi, D., Management of Yugoslav Banks in Transition Period, Number 3, Sylff Working Papers, May 1997. - 9.
 Savastano, M., A., Collapse of a Crawling Peg Regime in the Presence of a Government Budget Constraint, IMF Staff Papers, Vol. 39, No. 1, 1992., page 79-101 - 10.
 Wickham, P., The Choice of Exchange rate Regime in Developing Counties, IMF Staff Papers, Vol. 32, No. 2, 1985., page 248-289 - 11.
-Williamson, J., The Crawling Peg in Historical Perspective, Excange Rate Rules-The Theory, Performance and Prospect of the Crawling Peg, St. Martin's Press, N , , page 3-38 - 12.
+Williamson, J., The Crawling Peg in Historical Perspective, Excange Rate Rules-The Theory, Performance and Prospect of the Crawling Peg, St. Martin's Press, N , ., page 3-38 - 12.
 Williamson, J., A Survey of the Literature on the Optimal Peg, Jurnal of Development Economics Vol. 11, No. 3, North-Holland, 1982., page 39-63

-DOING BUSINESS IN SERBIA: CASE OF STRATEGIC PARTNERSHIP BETWEEN FIAT AND ZASTAVA UNDER CIRCUMSTANCES OF GLOBAL TRENDS IN AUTOMOTIVE INDUSTRY\
+DOING BUSINESS IN SERBIA: CASE OF STRATEGIC PARTNERSHIP BETWEEN FIAT AND ZASTAVA UNDER CIRCUMSTANCES OF GLOBAL TRENDS IN AUTOMOTIVE INDUSTRY^{}

-Dejan Erić, Ivan Stošić, Zvonko Brnjas
+Dejan Erić1, Ivan Stošić2, Zvonko Brnjas3

 In this paper we have tried to highlight the main characteristics of doing business in Serbian economy having in mind strategic cooperation between Fiat, the Italian car manufacturer, and Zastava, the only car manufacturer in Serbia.
 The paper consists of three parts.
 In the first part the most important transition indicators in Serbia have been analyzed as well as general ambience of doing business.
 Serbian government have put tremendous efforts in making economic ambience as attractive as possible for prospective foreign investors.
-Still there are open issues of how successful these efforts have been and what else has to be done.
-In the second part of this paper, recent global trends in automotive industry have been analyzed and their influence in Serbia and Western Balkans region.
+Still there are open issues of how successful these efforts have been analyzed and their influence in Serbia and Western Balkans region.
 Finally, in the third part, the most important aspects of strategic cooperation between Fiat and Zastava have been analyzed, in order to put out the direction into which Serbia government can direct its activities so as to improve general economic ambience for business activities and further attracting of foreign investments.